 Supreme Dance Precision

-Registration deadline is September 1, 2019.
-The cost is $3.00 per person coming with your team for the performance (students, coach, parents and administrator) purchased in advance by September 1.
+Registration deadline is August 30, 2019.
+The cost is $3.00 per person coming with your team for the performance (students, coach, parents, and administrators) purchased in advance by August 30th.
 This fee will give each person admission to the Fair for the day of the showcase.
 Your team may enjoy all that the Fair has to offer before or following your performance time.
-You may also get your hand stamped when leaving the Fairgrounds, which will allow you re-admittance later that same day.
+You may also get your hand stamped when leaving the fairgrounds, which will allow you re-admittance later that same day.
 Medical Release/Liability Forms must be submitted with registration.
-If you have questions, please contact Jacki Eckert, Education Manager, email@example.com or (620) 669-3607.
+If you have questions, please contact Jacki Eckert, Education Manager, firstname.lastname@example.org or (620) 669-3607.

 - Safety violations such as glitter that falls off; jewelry of any kind including tongue rings, Daith piercings and other body piercings; hair ties on wrists; long fingernails; fake eyelashes; hair worn in a manner that is not safe for participants; improper hair devices; gum/candy; illegal stunts, pyramids and tumbling, etc. will NOT be tolerated.